-There are three iwi of Tauranga Moana (Tauranga Harbour): Ngāti Ranginui, Ngāi Te Rangi and Ngāti Pūkenga.
+The iwi of Tauranga Moana (the seas of Tauranga) are Ngāti Ranginui, Ngāi Te Rangi and Ngāti Pūkenga.
 The boundaries of their territory run from Bowentown, at Tauranga Harbour, down to Pāpāmoa, inland along the Kaimai Ranges, and back to Bowentown.

 In tradition, Mt Maunganui, at the harbour’s edge, was once a nameless peak in the Hautere forest.
 Spurned by the beautiful mountain Pūwhenua, he asked the forest fairies to drag him into the ocean, to dull his pain.
 But at sunrise they fled, leaving him forever at the shore.
 His ancient name is Mauao – ‘caught in the light of day’.

 The people of the region trace their descent from three Polynesian canoes: